rekalogika/rekalogika.dev/docs/mapper/17-cache-prewarming.md

 Mapper cannot possibly know beforehand which mapping you are going to do in the application.
 So, you need to inform Mapper the list of the mappings.
-To do so, create a mapping collection file and store it in the `config/rekalogika-mapper` directory, any filename is fine.
+To do so, you can create a mapping collection file and store it in the `config/rekalogika-mapper` directory, any filename is fine.

 ```php title="config/rekalogika-mapper/mappings.php"
 <?php